caiiiycuk/js-dos-docs/Writerside/topics/dos-api.md

 ## Create div element and run game

-Now, we need to create a `<div>` element in the body section and instruct js-dos to use it as the output element.
+Create a `<div>` element in the body section and configure js-dos to use it:
-Now, we need to provide some div element and tell js-dos to run bundle using t:

 ```html
 <div id="dos" style="width: 100vw; height: 60vw;"></div>